Relocation of sports teams in the United Kingdom: Relocations out of London

 Five clubs with historic roots in London either currently play in the Premiership or have played in that league in the recent past.
 Two of these clubs now play their home matches outside Greater London, with one playing within the London commuter belt and one playing outside it.
 A third club returned its home matches to Greater London for 2015–16 after three seasons playing outside the commuter belt.

 London Irish

 London Irish were founded in London in 1898 for the city's Irish community.
 The club established their first home ground at The Avenue in Sunbury, Middlesex in 1931.
 In 1965, most of Middlesex was incorporated into Greater London, but Sunbury was instead attached to Surrey.
-In 2000, London Irish moved their senior team to Madejski Stadium in Reading (groundsharing with Reading F.C.), though their headquarters remain in Sunbury.
-They moved back to London in 2021 and now play out of the Brentford Community Stadium with Brentford FC.
+In 2000, London Irish moved their senior team to Madejski Stadium in Reading (groundsharing with Reading F.C.), though their headquarters remained in Sunbury.
+They moved back to London in 2021 and played out of the Brentford Community Stadium with Brentford F.C., before being dissolved in 2023.